decidim/docker/README.md

 A good practice is to run decidim with unpriviligied user (can not create table, truncate it or alter it).
 A common way to put this in practice is to have CI/CD deployment script (through github actions for example), where:

 - While deploying, deploy a temporary instance (sidecars) with priviliged database access.
-Migrate the database
+Migrate the database.
 - Once `rails db:migrate:status` gives only `up` migrations, redeploy an instance without priviliged accesses.

+**NB** running `rails db:migrate` while a rails application is running is most of the time a bad idea (connection to postgres can hangs).
+Always check `rails db:migrate:status` after a migraiton, to be sure all migration passed.

 # Contribute
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for more informations.

 # Local development
+First of all clone this repository (`git clone git@github.com:decidim/docker.git decidim-docker`), and start playing!

-[PR Welome](./CONTRIBUTING.md)!
-To check your change, start a local development container, you can use theses docker-compose files:
+[PR are Welcome](./CONTRIBUTING.md) ❤️ To check your changes, start a local development container, you can use theses docker-compose command:

 | Label | Command | Decidim Version |
 |---|---|---|